Handle Operators in String Theory: Explicit Amplitudes

 Since the amplitude is independent of $z,\bar{z}$ (recall the derivation in Sec.~\ref{sec:TEC}) we can simplify the calculation further if we also average their location across the $A$-cycle:

 and similarly for the anti-chiral half (note that the $A$ cycle traverses the patch overlap $U_1\cap^hU_2$).
 Therefore, (\ref{eq:fullpathintegralX4zX}) reduces to,

-and by looking back at the explicit expression for the local operator $\hat{\mathscr{A}}^{a}_{(z_2/q)}$ it is seen why the specific averaging (\ref{eq:cctildeaverage}) was chosen: the explicit exponential in the correlator in (\ref{eq:fullpathintegralX4zX2}) precisely cancels a corresponding exponential in $\hat{\mathscr{A}}^{a}_{(z_2/q)}$.
+and by looking back at the explicit expression for the local operator $\hat{\mathscr{A}}^{a}_{(z_2/q)}$ (also displayed in (\ref{eq:offshellA_alpha3})) it is seen why the specific averaging (\ref{eq:cctildeaverage}) was chosen: the explicit exponential in the correlator in (\ref{eq:fullpathintegralX4zX2}) precisely cancels a corresponding exponential in $\hat{\mathscr{A}}^{a}_{(z_2/q)}$.
 In particular,

 Let us now compute the correlator in (\ref{eq:fullpathintegralX4zX3}).
-This is {\it almost} the same two-point amplitude (\ref{eq:2ptamp}) that was computed in Sec.~\ref{sec:S2ptA}, but let us in this section rather use the basis of states given in (\ref{eq:offshellA_alpha}) on p.~\pageref{eq:offshellA_alpha}, which after normal ordering and an appropriate rescaling $z_2\rightarrow z_2/q$ read:
+This is {\it almost} the same two-point amplitude (\ref{eq:2ptamp}) that was computed in Sec.~\ref{sec:S2ptA}, but let us in this section rather use the basis of states given in (\ref{eq:offshellA_alpha}) on p.~\pageref{eq:offshellA_alpha}, which after normal ordering and an appropriate rescaling $z_2\mapsto z_2/q$ read:

 The same calculation that led to (\ref{eq:2ptamp}) in the two-point amplitude computation of the previous section can also be carried out here.
 One subtle point is that even though $q\neq1$ in the present section we unwrap the modes through the overlap $U_1\cap^sU_2$, where the relevant transition function is $z_1z_2=1$ (rather than through the handle, $U_1\cap^hU_2$).
 This is just saying that having inserted the handle operator we are really to think of the resulting object as a two-point {\it sphere} amplitude, which is in turn constructed by gluing with $z_1z_2=1$ on $U_1\cap^sU_2$.
 So, e.g., when we unwrap the modes we make use of $\mathscr{O}_{-n}^{(z_1)}=(-)^h\mathscr{O}_{n}^{(z_2)}$. \sk